 Wondering what it would be like as a Legal Studies student at Ontario Tech University?
 Hear from one of our students from the Faculty of Social Science and Humanities.

 Let me introduce myself and give you a bit of info about me.
 My name is Erin Humphries, and I am a second-year Legal Studies Major in the Faculty of Social Science and Humanities.

 I have always had a passion for learning about the law, and when I was deciding where to apply to, I noticed no other university had a Legal Studies program like Ontario Tech.
 One thing I love about my program is that I am able to do both a specialization and minor— which is absolutely amazing in my opinion.

 Another reason I love my program is because of how small it is.
 Personally, I only know a handful of people in the Legal Studies program and that makes it even more special to me.
 I am a student who excels in smaller lecture-style settings, so to be in a program where I have 30 to 50 people in a class is exactly why I love my program.

 In terms of courses, I had quite a few as I progressed through my program map.
 I would say my favourite first-year course was Foundations of Legal Studies with Thomas McMorrow, where I learned the foundational knowledge of the law.
-Currently, in my second year, my favorite course would have to be Criminal Law with Sasha Baglay or Canadian Human Rights Law with Sheila Jennings.
+Currently, in my second year, my favourite course would have to be Criminal Law with Sasha Baglay or Canadian Human Rights Law with Sheila Jennings.
 All the classes are intriguing and really push my critical learning and theory skills, I have gained important research skills that have allowed me to become a stronger writer and I am so thankful for that.